 Cutwater Law, PLLC, notes that if the worker is considered an employee, you may need to carry Workers’ Compensation Insurance.

 Bray adds that if your workers – freelancers or employees – work at your business premises, “it is important to have adequate General Liability Insurance.”

-You might want to add Errors & Omissions (E&O) Insurance to the mix, too, in case you're sued over your freelancer's work.
+You might want to add Errors & Omissions (E&O) Insurance to the mix, too, in case you're sued over a mistake or another issue related to your freelancer's work.

 When to Hire Contractors

 Small IT businesses typically hire contractors to work for a specified amount of time or to work on a specific task.
 Say, for example, more customers ask for graphic design services, but not enough that you can afford to hire a full-time employee.
 In this case, a contractor might be the way to go.

 You can hire contractors directly or through staffing agencies.